 The following checklists are used to determine what studies are required (if any) to deem a permit application complete.
 At the pre-consultation meeting, we will work with you to ensure that only those studies that are required for the technical review of your individual permit application are identified in the appropriate checklist below.
 These checklists are to be completed by Conservation Halton and should not be done prior to meeting with staff.

-We will work with all applicants to ensure that your proposal meets the requirements of Ontario Regulation 162/06 and Conservation Halton policies, and that decisions are made in a timely manner.
+We will work with all applicants to ensure that your proposal meets the requirements of the Conservation Authorities Act and Ontario Regulation 41/24.

 Permit Decisions